pdefusco/CDE_1.19_NewFeatures/README.md

 Copy and paste the following code snippets in each cell and observe the output (no code changes required).

 >**Note**
->CDE Sessions do not require creating the SparkSesssion object.
+>CDE Sessions do not require creating the SparkSession object.
 The shell has already been launched for you.
 However, if you need to import any types or functions you do have to import the necessary modules.

 Import PySpark: